cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

     #include "warm-colors.txt"
     #include "cool-colors.txt"

-Recall that you can save a file from Micro using Ctrl-S and you can quit using Ctrl-Q.

 The C preprocessor copies the input source file to the output source file, while also looking for _C preprocessor directives_.
 All C preprocessor directives begin with the special `#` character.
 The